BattletechModders/IRTweaks/README.md

 StartOnlyPositionY - float, adjusts vertical position of the "start only" settings field.

 RegularPositionY - float, adjusts vertical position of the "regular" settings field.

-HideScoreBar - bool, if true will remove the difficulty scale bar and adjust the normal difficulty setting area to take advantage of the blank space

 ### Expanded Stray Shot Control